 The turtle traders used a volatility based stop loss order, which means that they determined the size of their stop loss based on the average ATR indicator (Average True Range).
 This also means that for every trade, they used a different stop loss size to react to changing market conditions.

 The charts below show why this stop method is so powerful.
 Both charts show a breakout scenario with very different price dynamics.
-Whereas the left chart has very small candlesticks and a low ATR (low volatility), the right chart shows larger candlesticks and a higher ATR value (high volatility).
+Whereas the left chart shows very small candlesticks and a low ATR (low volatility), the right chart shows larger candlesticks and a higher ATR value (high volatility).
 How much sense would it really make to use the same stop loss technique on both breakout trades?
 Correct, it wouldn’t make any sense.
-A trader should use a small stop loss for the trade on the left chart and a wider stop loss on the right chart to maximize his reward:risk ratio and to minimize the chances of getting stopped out during insignificant retracements.
+A trader should use a small stop loss for the trade on the left chart and a wider stop loss on the right to account for the different market phases and price behavior.

 A maximum position of 2%